amethyst/rendy/README.md

 the graph correspond to complex objects in the world.
 Instead it is a graph of render passes with different properties.
 This makes it much easier to compose a complex frame from simple parts.
-A ser defines nodes which declare which buffers and images it reads and writes and the rendergraph takes responsibility for transient resource allocation and execution synchronization.
+A user defines nodes which declare which buffers and images it reads and writes and the rendergraph takes responsibility for transient resource allocation and execution synchronization.
 The user is responsible only for intra-node synchronization.